-Burying pets ashes in your garden is totally legal as long as you own the property, the issue of whether it is environmentally hazardous won’t arise as your pet has been cremated.
+Burying Pets Ashes or scattering them in your garden is totally legal as long as you own the property, the issue of whether it is environmentally hazardous won’t arise as your pet has been cremated.

 There are few issues to consider:

-The depth of the grave is not as vital as it would be if the animal had not been cremated, if you are using a non-degradable urn it is advisable to go deeper say 2 feet+ (to minimise the chance of disturbance), if you are aiming for the ashes to breakdown in the soil then it needs to be nearer the surface where more biological activity takes place.
+If you are using a non-degradable urn it is advisable to dig a hole deeper than 2 feet+ (to minimise the chance of disturbance).
+If you want the ashes to breakdown in the soil you will need to bury the ashes nearer to the surface where more biological activity takes place.

 Marking the spot